 In 2005, Mississippi Public Broadcasting received a Ready to Learn grant from the U.S. Department of Education, Corporation for Public Broadcasting, and PBS.
 MPB joined public broadcasting markets in Baltimore, MD; Oakland, CA; San Antonio, TX; and Toledo, OH to be among the first five markets to received the $200,000 five-year grant.
 MPB has helped create community partnerships across the state that are connecting with low-income families to enhance literacy skills, as well as increase awareness, especially among parents and educators, of the Ready to Learn initiative and scientifically-based reading research that supports it.
 Click here to download MPB’s Ready to Learn Report , featuring activities from 2005-2010.

-Family Digital Literacy Sessions focused on teaching parents basic skills and knowledge surrounding media and technology use.
+Educators recently attended MPB’s Playful Learning for Educators session.
+During the session participants learned how to appropriately integrate media and technology into their learning environments.
 This project is funded by a Ready To Learn grant provided by the Department of Education to the Corporation for Public Broadcasting.Read More

-Tech Time is an initiative that was developed in order to encourage creativity and reinforce the use of media and technology in the classroom setting.
+MPB’s Early Childhood team in partnership with Springboard to Opportunities hosted the Family and Community Learning workshop featuring the Cat in the Hat.
+Northwood Village families engaged in fun hands on learning activities during each session.
 This project is funded by a Ready To Learn grant provided by the Department of Education to the Corporation for Public Broadcasting.Read More